Lulu White: Early life and career

 White's exact date of birth is unknown.
 She was born on a farm near Selma, Alabama, but claimed to be an immigrant from the West Indies.
 Publicity from about 1906 claimed that she was 31 years old; however, she may have actually been somewhat older.
 She was of mixed race and enjoyed, for a time, an affluence rare for Creoles of color.

 In 1906, she ran into financial difficulties leaving her destitute, and moved to California.
-She commuted back and forth between California and Louisiana several times over the course of her career and kept a high profile until the demise of Storyville.
+She commuted between California and Louisiana several times over the course of her career and kept a high profile until the demise of Storyville.

-The success of Mahogany Hall made her one of the only black self-made millionaires at the beginning of the century.
+The success of Mahogany Hall made her one of the few black self-made millionaires at the beginning of the century.

 Jazz historian Al Rose sought documentation of her death, and believed that she died at the residence of former madam Willie Piazza in 1931.
-However, a teller at the National Bank of New Orleans reported that, in 1941, White made a withdrawal.
+However, a teller at the national bank of New Orleans reported that, in 1941, White made a withdrawal.
 Otherwise, little information about her post-Storyville life is known.